haopingfan/quick_random_records/README.md

 ## QuickRandomRecords

-`quick_random_records` is a Ruby Gem that empowers ActiveRecord Models with the ability to return random records dramatically fast, even with table that has a lot of data rows.
+`quick_random_records` is a Ruby Gem that empowers ActiveRecord Model to return random records dramatically fast, even with tables that have lots of data rows.

 ## Installation